transformationflow/transformationflow.github.io/docs/reference/decodedata/overview.md

 # Introduction
-The Google Analytics 4 export to BigQuery has a schema which is very difficult to query in SQL and analyse in connected tools.
+The Google Analytics 4 export to BigQuery has a schema which is very difficult to query in SQL, and analyse in connected tools.
 Decode Data dynamically remodels this data into a foundational structure which is optimised for querying and analysis.

 # Quickstart
 The function used for deployment depends on your particular use case.
 The following attributes need to be determined in order to determine the specific deployment function.